Martin H. Krieger

-Martin Harvey Krieger (born March 10, 1944 in Brooklyn, New York) is an American physicist, author, and emeritus professor with decades of teaching in public policy and urban planning.
-He is known for his research on mathematical models of urban phenomena, ecological issues of design and planning, notions of uncertainty in policy and planning, environmental policy, defense policy, and aural and visual documentation of urban phenomena in southern California, especially Los Angeles.
+Martin Harvey Krieger (March 10, 1944 – July 10, 2024) was an American physicist, author, and emeritus professor with decades of teaching in public policy and urban planning.
+He was known for his research on mathematical models of urban phenomena, ecological issues of design and planning, notions of uncertainty in policy and planning, environmental policy, defense policy, and aural and visual documentation of urban phenomena in southern California, especially Los Angeles.

-Education and career
+Life and career

-Martin H. Krieger was brought up as an Orthodox Jew in Bensonhurst, Brooklyn.
+Martin was born on March 10, 1944, in Brooklyn, New York, and was brought up as an Orthodox Jew in Bensonhurst, Brooklyn.
 At Columbia University he graduated in physics with a B.A. magna cum laude in 1965, an M.A. in 1965, and a Ph.D. in 1969.
 His Ph.D. thesis is entitled Neutron Emission from Muon Capture.